-[AD] With most of us spending more time than usual at home, we thought it was the ideal moment to take a look at this scented candle making kit.
-It’s available to purchase online from Lunar Oceans, a family-run business in Farnham, Surrey.
+[AD] With most of us spending more time than usual at home, we thought it was the ideal moment to take a look at candle kits.
+This particular scented candle making kit is available to purchase online from Lunar Oceans, a family-run business in Farnham, Surrey.
 They supply luxury homewares such as tealight holders, vases, kitchen and barware and more.

 One of their signature products is a scented candle making kit, containing everything you need to make six tin candles in two different fragrances, using natural soy wax.
 Adding a little light to life in lockdown was our reviewer, Sara Walker.

 “This kit arrived in a smart tin, which contained two packets of soy wax flakes, two different bottles of fragrance oil (I chose pomegranate and hibiscus, and lavender), a cute little gold measuring jug, six candle tins, wicks, a little ‘my first cookery set’ whisk and an old-school glass thermometer.
 I thought the presentation was beautiful, and this would make a lovely gift if you want to cheer someone up at the moment! all the items were well made and the whole look and feel of the kit was top-end and luxurious.

 “I unpacked everything, and (unusually for me!) read through the instructions, which were very straightforward.
 I particularly liked that the wax melting takes place inside the jug, and not directly in a saucepan!

 I brought a pan of water to the boil, and opened the bag of wax.
 It looked exactly like Parmesan flakes – so much so that I was slightly puzzled to find it didn’t smell of anything!
 It took a bit of pressing down to get it all into the jug, but it did fit.